emcf/thepipe/README.md

   </a>
 </div>

-### Extract clean markdown from PDFs URLs, slides, videos, and more, ready for any LLM. ⚡
+### Extract clean data from tricky documents ⚡

-thepi.pe is a package that can scrape clean markdown and extract structured data from tricky sources, like PDFs.
+thepi.pe is a package that can scrape clean markdown or accurately extract structured data from complex documents.
 It uses vision-language models (VLMs) under the hood, and works out-of-the-box with any LLM, VLM, or vector database.
 It can be used right away on a [hosted cloud](https://thepi.pe), or it can be run locally.

 ## Features 🌟

 - Scrape clean markdown, tables, and images from any document or webpage
 - Works out-of-the-box with LLMs, vector databases, and RAG frameworks
 - AI-native filetype detection, layout analysis, and structured data extraction
-- Accepts a wide range of sources, including Word docs, Powerpoints, Python notebooks, GitHub repos, videos, audio, and more
+- Accepts a wide range of sources, including PDFs, URLs, Word docs, Powerpoints, Python notebooks, GitHub repos, videos, audio, and more

 ## Get started in 5 minutes  🚀